What’s In Your Tool Belt?

 Beans generally fall into the two categories of either bulk or flavor beans.
 Criollo and trinitario beans are considered flavor beans while forastero are bulk beans.
 Bulk beans constitute the majority of a blend.
 Don’t get the idea that bulk beans are inferior to flavor beans.
 Bulk beans can be of high quality while flavor beans can be of low quality.
 Much depends on the method of the beans’ fermentation as well as any anomalies that may occur during processing.

-- About 85% of the chocolate eaten in America is mild chocolate.
+- About 85% of the chocolate eaten in America is milk chocolate.

 - Europe and the United States have different ideas about what constitutes dark chocolate.
 In Europe, chocolate must contain a minimum of 43% cocoa paste and 26% cocoa butter to be considered dark chocolate.
 In the United States 35% cocoa paste is sufficient for chocolate to be considered dark.